AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     correlationId?: string;
 };

+// Warning: (ae-missing-release-tag) "LOGIN_HINT" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const LOGIN_HINT = "login_hint";

+// Warning: (ae-missing-release-tag) "loginRequired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const loginRequired = "login_required";

+// Warning: (ae-missing-release-tag) "LogLevel" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export enum LogLevel {
     // (undocumented)